benjholla/SoapLog/_posts/2016-9-25-lavender-soap.md

 **Update 12-20-2016:** I made this batch again following the same recipe and it came out more purple this time.
 It looks like the whole batch gelled a bit more.

-**Update 1-30-2017:** Tried this with half lavendar and half lemongrass oil, but the lemongrass oil is a bit too astringent.
-I also tried halfing the teaspoon measurement of purple mica but it was far too light.
+**Update 1-30-2017:** Tried this with half lavender and half lemongrass oil, but the lemongrass oil is a bit too astringent.
+I also tried halving the teaspoon measurement of purple mica but it was far too light.

+**Updated 5-27-2018:** 1 teaspoon purple colorant is the right amount of colorant for this recipe.
+Don't exceed .5 oz lavender, it will be too strong and potentially drying.